|

 surface used for rolling the pastry.

 your hand and guide you through it!
-See the two
+See the next two

-pictures on the right for a visual explanation.
+pictures for a visual explanation.
 Both pictures can be enlarged by clicking on them.

 The idea is to pick up the rolled out pastry and put it in the